How long does alcohol stay in your system?

 An analysis of urine can detect alcohol between 12 and 48 hours after the last drink.
 With advanced tests measuring up to 80 hours post drink.

-Breath Tests can detect alcohol over a shorter time frame – about 24 hours.
-Police Officers may use Breath Tests for roadside detection.
+Breath Tests by police or treatment centers can detect alcohol over a shorter time frame – about 24 hours.
+Police Officers may use Breath Tests (3) for roadside detection.
 The legal limit for driving is below 0.02.

-An interesting fact is that alcohol can stay in the hair for 90 days.
+An interesting fact is that alcohol in your system can be detected in your hair for 90 days.

-Alcohol poisoning is dangerous and is due to the bodies inability to break down large volumes of alcohol.
+Alcohol abuse is dangerous and is due to the bodies inability to break down large volumes of alcohol.

-Alcohol Poisoning is a medical emergency and it is recommended to turn a person on their side (if they have passed out) whilst waiting for medical assistance, in case they vomit.
+Poisoning from alcohol in your system is a medical emergency and it is recommended to turn a person on their side (if they have passed out) whilst waiting for medical assistance, in case they vomit.

 If awake keep them sitting upright, awake and taking small sips of water if possible.
 Don’t leave the person unattended.